To Summarize: Why the Harp for Music-Thanatology and Deliveries of Prescriptive Music?

 First, the musician-clinician working in music-thanatology needs a polyphonic instrument (many sounding) in order to deliver end-of-life prescriptive music.
-So many instruments are beautiful – that is not debated.
+So many instruments are beautiful – that is not questioned or debated.
 But a monophonic instrument (one-sounding or single-sounding) such as the flute or the oboe can only liberate one note at a time.
 A polyphonic instrument (such as piano, organ, harp) can deliver multiple notes simultaneously.

 Second, the polyphonic instrument needs to be highly portable and has to be able to be played in what are oftentimes difficult, confined spaces, such as intensive care units, cardiac care units, private homes, etc. The piano, the organ, and even a symphonic pedal harp cannot fit into any IC unit that I have ever visited in the United States or Europe.
 The harp used in the clinical setting differs from the highly mechanized symphonic pedal harp, and will be explained shortly.
 The harp becomes the polyphonic instrument of choice as will be continually explained.

 Third, the musician-clinician who works in a hospital or a hospice is loading and unloading the instrument in and out of a car, carrying it across hospital and hospice campuses or through medical complexes, up and down stairs, across bridges, through parking lots, and finally, into the room where the patient is dying.
-When you do this every day, five days a week, with hundreds of maneuvers a week, you need something that is portable and will not negatively affect the musician’s back, shoulders, hands, etc. The highly portable harp that we recommend for the clinical setting is lyrical, lightweight, stable and perfect for these kinds of repeated movements.
+When you do this every day, five days a week, with hundreds of maneuvers a week, you need something that is portable and will not negatively affect your back, shoulders, hands, etc. The highly portable harp that we recommend for the clinical setting is lyrical, lightweight, stable and perfect for these kinds of repeated movements.

 Fourth, because the instrument will be moved continually from patient bed to patient bed, in the hospital this morning, in a geriatric home by mid-day, inside a private home later, and the back at the hospital again, being exposed to many air, pressure and humidity changes, coming in and out of cars, in the rain and snow, the heat and the wind, the musician clinician needs a very stable instrument (pitch-stable), hence our specific recommendations for only certain harps with which we have years of experience, tested and true.